9. Consumption Smoothing#

 We usually think of the non-financial income stream as coming from the person’s salary from supplying labor.

-The model takes that non-financial income stream as an input, regarding it as “exogenous” in the sense of not being determined by the model.
+The model takes a non-financial income stream as an input, regarding it as “exogenous” in the sense of not being determined by the model.

 To set up the model, let

-The terminal condition \(a_{T+1} \geq 0\) requires that the consumer not die leaving debts.
+The terminal condition \(a_{T+1} \geq 0\) requires that the consumer not leave the model in debt.

-(We’ll see that a utility maximizing consumer won’t want to die leaving positive assets, so she’ll arrange her affairs to make $a_{T+1} = 0.)
+(We’ll soon see that a utility maximizing consumer won’t want to die leaving positive assets, so she’ll arrange her affairs to make \(a_{T+1} = 0\).)

-The consumer faces a sequence of budget constraints that constrains the triple of sequences \(y, c, a\)
+The consumer faces a sequence of budget constraints that constrains sequences \((y, c, a)\)

-Given a sequence \(y\) of non-financial income, there is a big set of pairs \((a, c)\) of (financial wealth, consumption) sequences that satisfy the sequence of budget constraints (9.1).
+Given a sequence \(y\) of non-financial incomes, a large set of pairs \((a, c)\) of (financial wealth, consumption) sequences satisfy the sequence of budget constraints (12.1).

 Our model has the following logical flow.

-if the candidate consumption path is not budget feasible, propose a path with less consumption sometimes and start over
+• if the candidate consumption path is not budget feasible, propose a less greedy consumption path and start over

 Below, we’ll describe how to execute these steps using linear algebra – matrix inversion and multiplication.